eelcovv/LatLonCalc/README.rst

   included without dropping the Python 2 support.
 However, in this version, unit tests and documentation were dropped.
-* If you are interested in a Python 3 only version of LatLon with Unit testing and documentation, use LatLonCalc, otherwise LatLon3 can be used.
+* If you are interested in a Python 3 only version of LatLon with Unit testing and documentation, use latloncalc, otherwise LatLon3 can be used.

 ------------
 Installation
 ------------
-*LatLonCalc* has been tested in Python 3.6, 3.7, 3.8, 3.9, and 3.10
+*latloncalc* has been tested in Python 3.6, 3.7, 3.8, 3.9, and 3.10

 Installation through pip::

-    $ pip install LatLonCalc
+    $ pip install latloncalc

 Requires the following non-standard libraries: